 An all-male ensemble of current and former Coimbra university students sing fado here in the unique local style.
 The 50-minute evening shows, held daily in a cute little 50-seat hall, end with a glass of port and a little Q&A with the musicians.
 This is a nice alternative to late-night shows, but can be popular with tour groups; reservations are smart in summer (call or drop in to reserve a seat).

 King João's Library (Coimbra)

 In this elegant building, one of Europe's best surviving Baroque libraries displays 40,000 books in 18th-century splendor.
-The books, each dating from before 1755, are in Latin, Greek, and Hebrew.
+The books, all dating from before 1755, are in Latin, Greek, and Hebrew.
 Imagine being a student in Coimbra centuries ago, when this temple of learning stored the world's knowledge like a vast filing cabinet (and consider how readily accessible the world of information is to our age).
-Timed-entry tickets allow visitors into this 300-year-old temple of thought.
-Reservations aren't possible — if you anticipate crowds, arrive by 10:00 to avoid a long wait, or buy your ticket at the Science Museum, where there's often no ticket-buying line.
+Book your timed-entry ticket in advance, as this popular sight frequently books up.

 Quinta de Santa Eufêmia (Douro Valley)

 At their vineyard in the Douro Valley's Parada do Bispo, the fourth-generation Carvalho siblings make innovative wines, such as a 20-year white port.